google/zetasql/docs/data-types.md

 ### Constructing an ARRAY
 <a id="constructing_an_array"></a>

-You can construct an ARRAY using array literals or array functions.
-To learn how, see [Working with arrays][working-with-arrays].
+You can construct an ARRAY using array literals or array functions, and perform other tasks with arrays, such as accessing array elements and converting arrays to strings.

+To learn more about constructing and using arrays, see [Work with arrays][working-with-arrays].

 ## Boolean type